TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-appmap-doesnt-show-some-of-my-app-components.md

 ## **Recommended solutions**

-### 1. **If the components are in same App Insights resources with direct calls being made between the components:**
+### 1. **Grouped under a category say HTTP**

+* Sometimes the dependency is grouped as an external dependency and gets grouped under the category typically http.
+When you expand that category, you will be able to see it.
+* To avoid this, ensure you have instrumented your app components using a supported SDK.
+Refer [to this article](https://docs.microsoft.com/azure/application-insights/app-insights-platforms) for a list of supported SDKs.

+### 2. **Select a longer time range**

 * Increase the time duration on the map to check if the component appears as it may not have been called in the last hour but might appear for a longer duration selected.
-* If you're using Azure Functions with C#, upgrade to [Functions V2](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions).
-* Confirm [cloud role name](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-map#set-cloud-role-name) is correctly configured

-### 2. **If the components are in different App Insights resources with direct calls being made between the components:**

-* Sometimes the components are in different Application Insights resources.
-In that case clicking button **Update Map Components** in the top-left corner of the map will update with the number of components in your application as they are discovered.
-* Ensure that that you have [permissions](https://docs.microsoft.com/en-us/azure/azure-monitor/app/resources-roles-access-control#to-provide-access-to-another-user) to the App Insights resource with other components of the application.

-### 3. **Using the supported SDK**

-* Make sure you're using an officially supported SDK.
-Unsupported/community SDKs might not support correlation.
-Refer to [this article](https://docs.microsoft.com/azure/application-insights/app-insights-platforms) for a list of supported SDKs.
+### 3. **App components is showing as an external dependency**

+* If the app component is showing as an external dependency (like “correlation” component in the map) then either you don’t have [permissions](https://docs.microsoft.com/en-us/azure/azure-monitor/app/resources-roles-access-control#to-provide-access-to-another-user) to the app resource or you need to instrument the app component by using the [supported SDKs](https://docs.microsoft.com/azure/application-insights/app-insights-platforms).

 ### 4. **Check Auto collected dependency**

 * If you're missing a dependency, make sure it's in the list of [auto-collected dependencies](https://docs.microsoft.com/azure/application-insights/auto-collect-dependencies).
 If not, you can still track it manually with a [track dependency call](https://docs.microsoft.com/azure/application-insights/app-insights-api-custom-events-metrics#trackdependency).

+### 5. **Update Map Component**

+* Check to see if the “update map components” button is failing to light up.
+This may happen for very large distributed applications.
+Reducing the time range you are querying for may help here.

 ## **Recommended Documents**